mbarbin/eio-rpc/README.md

 ## Relationship to ocaml-grpc

 `ocaml-grpc` is a modular library that provides the building blocks for gRPC functionality.
 It supports various use cases and works with `lwt`, `async`, and `eio` clients/servers.
 It also supports various libraries implementing the protobuf serialization (`ocaml-protoc` and `ocaml_protoc_plugin`).
 As such, it offers a generic set of tools without recommending a specific choice.
 This opens the door for more specialized libraries, like `eio-rpc`, that focus on a particular combination of dependencies and offer a more streamlined interface.

-## Goals

-The primary goal of eio-rpc is to provide a reference implementation and examples that demonstrate a specific (and opinionated) approach to structuring an application that involves a networked RPC interface and a CLI client.

-While the stability and usability of the overall interface are important, and I plan to use the libraries defined here in personal projects, I do not guarantee the choice of the underlying building blocks.
-These may change in future updates, potentially in breaking ways.
-As a result, I currently do not recommend this library for inclusion in a public opam package.
-However, by making this repo public, I can reference this code in discussions, issues, and PRs with other developers on GitHub.

 ## Code Documentation